Extension in Nicollet County

-This award will be given to an individual, family, group or business who has fostered a deep friendship with Nicollet County 4-H. During the past 4-H year, they offered assistance, knowledge, support and or other resources to make the program stronger and more sustainable.
+This award will be given to an individual, family, group, or business that has fostered a deep friendship with Nicollet County 4-H. During the past 4-H year, they offered assistance, knowledge, support, and or other resources to make the program stronger and more sustainable.

 Edward H. Schultz Scholarships

 Ed Schultz was a firm believer in the 4-H program.
 Prior to his death on March 29, 1998, Ed Schultz created a fund to provide scholarships to graduating seniors in Le Sueur and Nicollet counties interested in continuing education in the area of agriculture.
 Selection is based on an applicant’s community service, involvement in the 4-H program at the personal, club and county levels, and strength of their character.

 In 2023, three scholarships ($1000, $1000, $500) will be awarded to Nicollet County 4-H members graduating from high school.